-Duke's liver transplant program is one of the largest in the Southeast and the best in North Carolina.
+Duke's liver transplant program is one of the largest in the Southeast and is the best in North Carolina.
 We maintain outstanding survival rates for people who need a transplant due to end stage liver disease, liver cancer, acute liver failure and other related liver diseases.
 We help you return to better liver health as soon as possible.

 North Carolina’s top liver transplant center